5. Hidden Markov Models#

 \(\newcommand{\eqdef}{\stackrel{\text{def}}{=}}\)

-The Markov models provide a setting in which it is natural to study learning about states that are hidden from a statistician or decision maker who observes only possibly noisy signals of some or all of the states.
+Markov models provide a natural framework for studying how to learn about states that are hidden from a statistician or decision maker who observes only noisy signals of some or all states.
+When states evolve over time, the statistician faces the challenge of learning about a moving target.

 1. A continuously distributed hidden state vector in a linear state-space system